-THE FLAX STRIPPER WILL BE CLOSED FOR THE MONTH OF JULY
+THE FLAX STRIPPER WILL BE CLOSED FOR THE MONTHS OF JUNE &JULY. (open by prior arrangement)

 Open daily, 1-3 pm and at other times by arrangement.